ddbj/www/upload-e.md

 ## Data upload {#upload}

-This page explains how to upload data files for DRA/GEA/DDBJ/MetaboBank to the DDBJ file server.
+This page explains how to upload data files by using sftp for DRA/GEA/DDBJ/MetaboBank to the DDBJ file server.

 ### Host name and port number  {#hostandport}